 Leonard's countenance turned dour as his mockery turned to

 scorn.
-"Frank, is this some sort of sick joke?!?" he said sternly, glaring
+"Frank, is this some sort of a sick joke?!?" he said sternly, glaring

-hardly believing what he was hearing.
+his head, hardly believing what he was hearing.
 He followed his cousin

 through the long hallway, in route to his laboratory.
-All the way, he kept
+All the way, he

-Frank had deluded or grandiose thinking patterns out of fear he'd gone
+Frank displayed deluded or grandiose thinking patterns out of fear he'd

-reality.
-On the contrary, Frank was the epitome of rationality.
-Still, he
+indication.
+On the contrary, he considered Frank the epitome of

 actually invented a time machine.

-They had reached the lab room.
-Frank, upon
+reached the lab room.
+Leonard, upon stepping inside of

 it, looked around and quickly caught sight of a seven-foot tall structure